Have you ever thought about setting up an online store or a social media page for your business? If so, this blog is for you!

 When discovering your domain, you need to ensure that it is available and as close as possible to your business name.
 If your business name is taken, try and use an alternative URL.
 For example if .com is not available, try .co.uk or .net.
 In addition, make sure the ending is appropriate for your audience.
 If your customers are from another part of the world, make sure you use that specific country’s URL.
 If you’re a charity you may want to consider .org.

-Another way of building your online presence can be through social media.
+Another way of building your digital presence for your business can be through social media.
 Compared to the other options this is a great way to interact with customers and start building up a relationship with them.
 You are able to have conversations, learn more about your customers and even gain and share inspiration.
 This option is a great add on to your website and if done well can translate into sales and loyal customers.

 Understanding analytics is an important stage in the long-term activity.
 You need to understand the types of posts that your customers enjoy.